 - Client Utility: The Client Utility enables you to change your UVM passphrase.
 Also, for Windows NT users, if you change your Windows NT password in the User Manager program, use the Client Utility to update the Windows NT password so that it is recognized by the security policy set for your computer.
 Finally, you can use the Client Utility to update the key archive after you use the IBM embedded Security Chip to generate a digital certificate. - User Verification Manager (UVM): UVM is software that enables an administrator to set the security policy for the computer.
-As a client user of that security policy, you can use your UVM passphrase for authentication when you use UVM logon protection, the Client Security screen saver, and when you create digital certificates with the IBM embedded Security Chip as the cryptographic service provider. - UVM logon protection: The security administrator sets up UVM logon protection for the computer.
-UVM logon protection ensures that only those users who are recognized by the security policy of the computer are able to access the operating system.
+As a client user of that security policy, you can use your UVM passphrase for authentication when you use UVM protection for the system logon, the Client Security screen saver, and when you create digital certificates with the IBM embedded Security Chip as the cryptographic service provider. - UVM protection for the system logon: The security administrator sets up UVM protection for the system logon.
+UVM protection ensures that only those users who are recognized by the security policy of the computer are able to access the operating system.
 You use your UVM passphrase when you attempt to log on to the computer.